SENSUIKAN!

 28 December 1943:

 Off Hadramant Coast, Indian Ocean.
 LtCdr Kusaka fires a spread of three torpedoes and damages the 7,176-ton American "Liberty" ship ROBERT F. HOKE at 20-05N, 59-25E.
-The HOKE is en route from Adadan, Iran to Mombasa, Kenya.
+HOKE is enroute from Adadan, Iran to Mombasa, Kenya.
 A torpedo hit in her No. 4 hold results in irreparable damage.
 An RAF crash boat rescues all hands.
-The HOKE is first towed to Aden and later to Suez where she is declared a total loss and hulked.
+HOKE is first towed to Aden and later to Suez where she is declared a total loss and hulked.

 31 December 1943:

-Indian Ocean.
-The I-26 attacks the 8,054-ton British tanker TORNUS.
-First, Kusaka fires three torpedoes, of which two hit.
-The TORNUS starts to list but soon manages to counterflood.
-The I-26 then fires two more torpedoes from the opposite side, but fails to sink the tanker.
+Off Karachi.
+I-26 attacks the 8,054-ton British motor tanker TORNUS.
+First, Kusaka fires three torpedoes, of which one hits.
+TORNUS starts to list but soon manages to counterflood.
+I-26 then fires two more torpedoes from the opposite side, but fails to sink the tanker.
+Later, the master of TORNUS, Captain Keith R.M.
+Kinnier is later awarded the O.B.E. for his great courage and determination.

 2 January 1944:

 Indian Ocean.
 Gulf of Oman.
-The I-26 fires four torpedoes at the 7,176-ton American Liberty ship ALBERT GALLATIN.
+I-26 fires four torpedoes at the 7,176-ton American "Liberty" ship ALBERT GALLATIN.
 Most of the torpedoes miss.
-The I-26 surfaces and takes the GALLATIN under fire with her deck gun.
-Just when the GALLATIN is sinking, a Bristol "Blenheim" bomber arrives and dropped four bombs on the I-26, but causes only minor damage.
-The GALLATIN sinks 60 miles off the Arabian coast at 21-21N, 59-58E.
-There are no casualties.
-The Norwegian tanker BRITANNIA rescues the survivors.
+I-26 surfaces and takes GALLATIN under fire with her deck gun.
+Just when GALLATIN is sinking, a Bristol "Blenheim" bomber arrives and drops four bombs on I-26, but causes only minor damage.
+GALLATIN sinks 60 miles off the Arabian coast at 21-21N, 59-58E.
+Norwegian tanker BRITANNIA rescues the survivors.

 15 January 1944: